ADLINK-IST/idlpp-cxx/README.md

 # CXX Idl compiler for CycloneDDS

 This project provides an idl compiler to compile datatypes that can be used in the CXX API for [CycloneDDS](https://github.com/eclipse-cyclonedds/cyclonedds/)

+This compiler will be replaced with our new idl compiler which is currently under development [here](https://github.com/eclipse-cyclonedds/cyclonedds-cxx/tree/idlcxx)

 ## Requirements for the CXX Idl compiler